uvarc/rc-learning/content/notes/git-intro/index.md

 To illustrate the idea of **forking**, we'll need to start with an existing repository.
 For this exercise, we've created a repository that will include a comma separated value (.csv) file with data on our favorite foods.

-Each of us will fork this original repository ... and in doing so create new repositories with all of the files and previous changes in our accounts.
+Each of us will fork this original repository ... and in doing so create new repositories with all the files and previous changes in our accounts.

 Navigate to https://github.com/uvasomrc/foods and click the `Fork` button in the upper right-hand corner of the page.